dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 8.  coredistools - Necessary for GCStress (if determining instruction boundaries is non-trivial), as well as for SuperPMI asm diffs for JIT development.

+9.  debug and diagnostics components - The managed debugger and profiler are beyond the scope of this document.

 CLR PAL
 ------
 The PAL provides a similar to Win32 api as the CLR codebase was originally designed